joshmartinecon/econ-journal-rankings/readme.md

 3. Despite what the "Updated" variable says in the upper left-hand corner, this app has not been updated since Summer '23.

 4. The app will "disconnect" if left alone too long.
 Just reload your webpage to fix this.

+### Footnotes

+^[1]: [Scimago Journal & Country Rank](https://www.scimagojr.com/) is also used in matching journal names.
+HI personally dislike the rankings they provide.

+^[2]: This is a purposeful misspelling since it will capture both "Agriculture" and "Agricultural".

+^[3]: Once again, this is a purposeful misspelling to capture both "Computer" and "Computing".